ezrafielding/WikiChat/README.md

 pip install -r requirements.txt
 ```
 ## Launch
-To run WikiChat, simply run the batch file (for Windows) or shell script (for Unix systems) in the root directory of the project.
+To run WikiChat, simply add your Twitter API Consumer, Consumer Secret, Access Token and Access Token Secret Keys, along with your Twitter User ID and Open Weather Map API key, to  the batch file (for Windows) or shell script (for Unix systems) in the root directory of the project and run it.

 Windows:
 ```